Brian Paddon: Prisoner of war

 After passing through the interrogation and transit camp of Dulag luft, he was first sent to Oflag IX-A/H at Spangenberg, before shortly afterwards leaving for Stalag Luft I at Barth, arriving there on 12 July 1940, where he became the Senior British Officer.

 After several escape attempts from various camps, he was sent to Oflag IV-C at Colditz Castle, arriving there on 14 May 1941 with three other officers, including Airey Neave.

 After several more attempts to escape, on 11 June 1942, he was sent to a court-martial at Stalag XX-A for insulting a German officer during one of his previous escape attempts.
-However, he managed to escape from his cell, and with the aid of other British prisoners of war, left the camp with a work party, slipped away and travelled to Danzig.
-He stowed away on a Swedish ship and successfully reached neutral Sweden on 18 June.
+However, he managed to escape from his cell, and with the aid of other British prisoners of war, left the camp with a work party by picking up a ladder and placing it on his shoulder, slipped away and travelled to Danzig.
+He didn't put the ladder down.
+No one stopped him.
+[Source: personal family stories handed down through the generations].
+He stowed away on a Swedish ship and reached neutral Sweden on 18 June.
 He returned to the UK on 6 August 1942.

 He was awarded the Distinguished Service Order and promoted to group captain.
 He was also awarded the Distinguished Flying Cross.
 Paddon retired from service on 10 November 1950.